-The proposed project has the potential to indirectly induce population growth by creating approximately three jobs per 1,000 square feet for the area.
+The proposed project has the potential to indirectly induce population growth by creating approximately three jobs per 1,000 square feet for the area, totaling approximately 1,750 new jobs that will be created by the proposed project.
 However, the proposed project would more likely respond to regional demand for additional goods and services.
 The City of Commerce is currently experiencing a period of population growth.
 The proposed Citadel Expansion Project would accommodate existing and projected future increased demand for entertainment, commercial recreation, retail services, and other services as well as increased demand for jobs.
 The proposed project would generally accommodate rather than induce population growth.